FOSS-Supremacy/celestis/gdd.md

 The star only make orbits with planets and absorb them to increase the mass, the mass quantity will change the star color from yellow to red.

+## Nomads

+There will be planets and spaceships lacking a star, they will attack you if you don't make a orbit with them.

+## Star Evolution

 After some mass, the star will become a neutron star or black hole after a supernova.

 The supernova explosion will destroy any solar system closer.

+### Neutron Star

+A neutron star has a strong gravity force and kill the life of planets lacking a protection field, thus you can't grow life on your solar system, if your planets lost the protection shield in a battle, you need to make a orbit with a nomad life planet.

+### Black Hole

+A black hole don't move but will lock anything that comes closer, if their orbit is empty they will be invisible.

+You can discover them if the light of your star is distorted.

 ## War